ychernushenko/reddit_scraper/README.md

 - Data types are verified, non-matching entries from API are ignored
 - Entries from API with missing fields are ignored
 - Too big text replies are not verified
-- Pagination is not handled
+- Pagination is not handled (could be a problem if running for large period of time)
 - Situation when submission has a lot of comments (thousands) was not tested